The Optimal Token Baseline: Variance Reduction for Long-Horizon LLM-RL: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has become the standard paradigm for aligning LLMs in complex reasoning~\cite{guo2025deepseek,zeng2025simplerl} and agentic tasks~\cite{jin2025search,xue2025simpletir}.
-However, as tasks grow in complexity and generation horizons expand, practitioners often observe \textbf{Training Collapse} in RL training, where the gradient norm suddenly surges, causing model performance to crater.
-As shown in~\cref{fig:single_first}, models often learn effectively for hundreds of steps before the gradient norm suddenly surges and the score plummets.
+Reinforcement Learning (RL) has become the standard paradigm for aligning Large Language Models (LLMs) in complex reasoning~\cite{guo2025deepseek,zeng2025simplerl} and agentic tasks~\cite{jin2025search,xue2025simpletir}.
+However, as tasks grow in complexity and generation horizons expand, practitioners frequently observe \textbf{Training Collapse} in RL training, where the gradient norm suddenly surges, causing model performance to crater.
+As shown in~\cref{fig:single_first}, models often learn effectively for hundreds of steps before experiencing an unexpected gradient spike, leading to a severe degradation in scores.

 A key reason for such gradient norm surges is the variance in gradient estimation during policy update~\cite{weaver2013optimal}.
 To reduce gradient variance, introducing a baseline for advantage computation is a common strategy.
 While actor-critic methods employ a separate value model to estimate this baseline, training such an auxiliary model is notoriously difficult in LLM-RL \citep{li2023remax}.
 Therefore, recent methods have favored simpler REINFORCE-style baselines.
 For instance, ReMax \citep{li2023remax} uses the greedy response as its baseline, while GRPO~\cite{shao2024deepseekmath} and RLOO~\cite{ahmadian2024back} calculate the baseline from the average reward of multiple sequences.
 However, these methods assume every sequence in a group is equally informative and overlook the \textbf{sequence heterogeneity}.
-Prior work~\cite{dayan1991reinforcement,greensmith2004variance,weaver2013optimal} derives the Optimal Global Baseline which weights reward expectations by the total gradient magnitude of each sequence.
+Prior work~\cite{DAYAN199145,greensmith2004variance,weaver2013optimal} derives the Optimal Global Baseline which weights reward expectations by the total gradient magnitude of each sequence.
 However, it requires prohibitive gradient-based computations and critically neglects \textbf{token heterogeneity}: tokens at the same generation step exhibit varying gradient magnitudes across different sequences.
 It is also \textbf{acausal}, as the total gradient magnitude cannot be known during intermediate token generation steps.

 In this work, we project the global variance-minimization objective into a causal form to derive the \textbf{Optimal Token Baseline (OTB)}.
 The key to OTB lies in its use of accumulated gradient magnitude as the weights for each token.
 Since the gradient variance of a specific token is not an isolated value but rather an accumulation of stochasticity from the start of the sequence, OTB explicitly accounts for this accumulated noise to achieve effective variance reduction.
 Our contributions are summarized as follows: